PeterShin23/PeterShin23/README.md

 ## What I'm currently working on and/or learning:
 1. Remote Coder, open-source project.
 For the power users, the grinders, the I-gotta-work-rn kind of people.
 1. Rust because I want to learn systems-level programming without the C++ headache.
+[Advent of Code with Python and Rust](https://github.com/PeterShin23/aoc-2025)
 1. Fine-tuning LLMs using PyTorch because AI Engineering is a big interest.

 ## Some of my work: